Getting Around in Rio de Janeiro

 Taxis and ride-sharing services in Rio de Janeiro

-Taxis are plentiful in Rio and can easily be hailed off the street.
+Taxis are the safest mode of transportation in Rio at night.
+They're plentiful in Rio and can easily be hailed off the street.
 They are often congregated around major hotels and at taxi stands in the city.
-Most taxi drivers are likely to only speak Portuguese, so expats should have their destination written down on paper.
+Most taxi drivers are likely to only speak Portuguese.
+Expats should have their destination written down on paper.

 Most taxis are metered, but drivers may quote a fixed price for certain destinations.
 Expats should clarify the fare before getting in the vehicle.
 Licensed taxis are usually painted yellow.
-There are also a number of independent, unlicensed taxi operators, and expats should be cautious of illegitimate operators.
+There are also some independent, unlicensed taxi operators.
+Expats should be cautious of illegitimate operators.

 The popular ride-sharing service Uber is available in Rio de Janeiro.
 It is generally considered safer than regular taxis and the fares may be cheaper.
 Taxis can be hailed via the Uber application for smartphones.